zeldaret/mm/README.md

 #### 3. Prepare a base ROM

-Copy your ROM to inside the root of this new project directory, and rename the file of the baserom to `baserom.z64`.
+Place a copy of the US ROM inside the `baseroms/us/` folder.

+Rename the file to `baserom.z64`, `baserom.n64` or `baserom.v64`, depending on the original extension..

 #### 4. Make and Build the ROM